 Please explain:

+[agreed]

 35ter.
 If the answer to question 35bis (b) is “Yes”, please provide –if possible- information related to electronic surveillance in your country particularly as it relates to the sharing of the information or evidence obtained with foreign law enforcement and judicial authorities.

+[agreed]

 States are invited to provide, on a voluntary basis, any available information on the conditions prescribed by its domestic law applicable to the aforementioned special investigative techniques.
 (Art.
 20, para.
 1)

-[]
+[agreed]

 Does your country take measures to encourage persons who participate or have participated in organized criminal groups to provide information useful to competent authorities for investigative and evidentiary purposes or any other concrete help that may contribute to depriving organized criminal groups of their resources or proceeds of crime (art.
 26, para.
 1)?